broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

 then this workflow will share a blacklist cache with any other workflows whose workflow options contain `"project": "Mary"`.

 Grouping of blacklist caches can significantly improve blacklisting effectiveness and overall call caching performance.
-Workflows should be grouped by their effective authorization to ensure validity of cache contents.
+Workflows should be grouped by their effective authorization to ensure the same filesystem/object store permissions exist for every workflow in the group.

 **** Hit blacklisting ****